jlwitthuhn/OpenCloudTools/README.md

 ## Creating an API Key

-To create an API key, go to the [Credentials page of the Roblox Creator Dashboard](https://create.roblox.com/credentials) and click the "Create API Key" button.
+To create an API key, go to the [Open Cloud API Keys page of the Roblox Creator Dashboard](https://create.roblox.com/dashboard/credentials) and click the "Create API Key" button.

+### Memory Store

+No top-level memory store permissions are supported yet.

+#### Sorted Map

+These are self-explanatory:
+* `memory-store.sorted-map:read`
+* `memory-store.sorted-map:write`

+OpenCloudTools does not currently use the `write` permission for anything.

-### Messaging Permissions
+### Messaging Permissions (messaging-service)

-The only permission available for Messaging is 'Publish', which is required to send messages.
+The only permission available for Messaging is `publish`, which is required to send messages.

-### Datastore Permissions
+### Datastore Permissions (universe-datastores)

 The bare minimum permissions that the key will need to list and view entries are:
-* List Datastores
+* `universe-datastores.control:list` - List datastores
-* List Entry Keys
+* `universe-datastores.objects:list` - List entries
-* Read Entry
+* `universe-datastores.objects:read` - Read entries

 A read-only key can also optionally include:
-* List Versions
+* `universe-datastores.versions:list` - List versions
-* Read Version
+* `universe-datastores.versions:read` - Read version

 The remaining permissions all allow modifying the datastore and you should give them out as needed:
-* Create Datastore
+* `universe-datastores.control:create` - Create datastore
-* Create Entry
+* `universe-datastores.objects:create` - Create entry
-* Update Entry
+* `universe-datastores.objects:update` - Update entry
-* Delete Entry
+* `universe-datastores.objects:delete` - Delete entry

-### Ordered Datastore Permissions
+### Ordered Datastore Permissions (ordered-data-stores)

 The only permissions that exist for Ordered Datastores are:
-* Read
+* `universe.ordered-data-store.scope.entry:read`
-* Write
+* `universe.ordered-data-store.scope.entry:write`

 ## Building